WalkerGriggs/walkergriggs.com/content/posts/pssh_primordial_soup_of_secure-ish_headers.md

 00000020: 42 03 00 00 01 00 01 00 38 03 00 00              B.......8.
 ```

-PlayReady give us a myriad of things to look at.
+PlayReady give us a myriad of things to look at in these objects.
 First and foremost, this is a version 4.3.0.0 PlayReadyHeader.
 Each header contains a protection info node which contains a list of keys.
 Multi-key support was added in 2015 in version 4.2.0.0, which is pretty recent as far as DRM is concerned.

 ```nil
 dd status=none skip=42 bs=1 if=playready.bin | iconv -f UTF-16LE -t UTF-8 | xq